 Close

-5. A phrase that highlights/stresses the importance of something to the audience, is
+5. A phrase that is used to highlight/stress the importance of something you are going to say in order to ensure that the audience remember it, is

 I cannot emphasize too strongly: